babashka/sci.configs/README.md

 ;;=> #js {:foo 1}
 ```

-or if you like to include the config in advanced (e.g. for performance reasons), use the per-namespace values:
+or if you like to include the config without calling `sci/merge-opts` (e.g. for
+performance reasons), use the per-namespace values directly:

 ``` clojure
 (ns example